 The latest stable version Python 3.9 is out with several improvements and security updates.
 It included multiple new modules, improved existing modules and many other features.

 This tutorial will help you to install Python 3.9 on Ubuntu 18.04 LTS system.
-You will find two methods to install Python.
-First method will use deadsnakes PPA to install Python.
-The second method will use Python’s source code for the installation.
+This method will use Python’s source code for the installation.